text here. Few sentances.PROS

-The Sony Alpha NEX-7 finishes just behind the top-rated Olympus OM-D E-M5 (*Est. $1,100 with kit lens) in the compact interchangeable-lens category.
-Like the Olympus, it delivers impressive image quality -- approaching that of a big digital SLR (single-lens reflex) camera -- in a smaller package.
-But the Sony's lack of lenses, weaker body and video-overheating problems relegate it to second place.
+The Sony Alpha NEX-7 delivers impressive image quality -- approaching that of a big digital SLR (single-lens reflex) camera -- in a smaller package.
+But the Sony's lack of lenses, weaker body and video-overheating problems hurt its ratings.

 The NEX-7's built-in flash pops up on a hinged stalk -- "think of a micro version of a scissor lift," one Amazon.com reviewer describes it -- that lets you flip the flash upward to bounce it off the ceiling, giving a more flattering light.
 A few owners say the stalk seems flimsy, though.

-Review Credibility: Fair With over 150 owner reviews posted, the Sony NEX-7 maintains a very high 4.6-star rating (out of 5).
+With around 70 owner reviews posted, the Sony NEX-7 maintains a very high 4.6-star rating (out of 5).
 Still, several note the same problems as Amazon.com users do: few lenses and overheating video.